soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ## Security Center

-Your new Microsoft 365 Security home page includes a dashboard to help you monitor and manage security across your identities, data, devices, apps, and infrastructure.
-It also gives you easy access to your all-new Microsoft 365 Secure Score, device threat reports, identity threat reports, and Cloud App Security reports.
+Your new Microsoft 365 Security Center includes a dashboard to help you monitor and manage security across your identities, data, devices, apps, and infrastructure.
+You will also have easy access to your all-new Microsoft 365 Secure Score, device threat reports, identity threat reports, and Cloud App Security reports.

 ![New Microsoft 365 Security Center](media/m365-security-center.png)